 Everyone looks after themselves for catering, although alternative food arrangements can be made when long trips are likely.
 The tackle store has a microwave and fridge with small freezer compartment.
 There are supermarkets on the way to the beach or at Ramales, the nearest large town where travellers cheques can be cashed or cash cards used.

 Many oldtimers find a cool box and ice packs (re-frozen in the deep freeze at the bar or in the tackle store) a necessity to keep meat and veg edible.
-The restaurant, at the edge of the campsite, opened in 1994, has altered some eating habits, as have the meals at other restaurants.
+The restaurant, at the edge of the campsite, opened in 1994, is convenient and there are other restaurants in the area.
 There is often an expedition meal (or two!) at the height of the caving frenzy.

-Pablo and Anna at the bar have been very amenable about supplying late butties, up to about midnight, but this depends on the supply of bread and cannot be relied upon.
+Pablo and Anna at the bar have been very amenable about supplying late butties, up to about 10pm.
 The bar opens at about 10-30am (depending on the previous night's activities) and will serve an English breakfast or egg butties, etc. Bread is delivered to the bar around 10-30am.
 People can buy straight from the van and pay for it individually.
 The Bar Panadería also provides food.

 [top]